Ujjwal110223/SimonStacker/Readme.md

 ## Interacting with the Contract

-This project interacts with the NeoX blockchain through MetaMask or another NeoX-compatible wallet.
-Ensure your wallet is connected to the NeoX Testnet before playing.
+This project interacts with the Flow blockchain through MetaMask or another Flow-compatible wallet.
+Ensure your wallet is connected to the Flow Testnet before playing.

 ## Screenshots
 <img width="1440" alt="Screenshot 2024-12-25 at 12 40 02 AM" src="https://github.com/user-attachments/assets/aa163ba8-c5d4-40fe-94e9-328dfecb718d" />